 (4) The magistrate or justice of the peace who issues a warrant must cause a record to be made of particulars of the grounds that the magistrate or justice of the peace has relied on to justify the issue of the warrant.

-75. Person with knowledge of computer or computer network or other data storage devices to assist access
+75. Warrants, powers under to obtain access information for computers etc.

 (1) In this section —